xerial/dp-readings/README.md

 ## Security

 - [Side-Channel Attacks on Query-Based Data Anonymization](https://dl.acm.org/doi/10.1145/3460120.3484751) (2021) Even if the system satisfies differential privacy, there still is a way to find personal information without reading any query results.
 Side-channel attacks intentinally inject query errors (division by zero, overflow, etc.) and delay of query executions that happens only for a specific condition.
 This paper shows such examples and provides ideas to avoid these side-channel attacks.
+- [On significance of the least significant bits for differential privacy](https://dl.acm.org/doi/10.1145/2382196.2382264) (2012) Sampling from Laplace distribution suffers from insufficient resolution of floating-poing computations and damages DP gurantees.
+A practical approach for this problem is rounding the result after adding noise, but it sacrifices the utility of the result.
+Google's open-source DP library provides an alternative [secure noise generation](https://github.com/google/differential-privacy/blob/main/common_docs/Secure_Noise_Generation.pdf) method to lower the error.
+This approach can be applied to both the Laplace and Gaussian noise.

 ## Open-Source Libraries